-Liverpool.
-Some say it is the music capital of the UK.
+Liverpool, some say, is the music capital of the UK.
 Whether you are studying in Liverpool already or are heading here for your first year – here’s what you need to know when you are looking for student accommodation in Liverpool:

 Some of the most popular places for students in Liverpool to live are:

-Liverpool City Centre: If you want to be where the action is, then you need to find student accommodation in Liverpool city centre - however, be prepared that the cost of living will be higher here than anywhere else in Liverpool.
+Liverpool City Centre: If you want to be where the action is, you need to find student accommodation in Liverpool city centre - however, be prepared that the cost of living will be higher here than anywhere else in Liverpool.

-Art: Liverpool is home to an impressive collection of art galleries, both modern and traditional, with the Walker Gallery being home to artwork from artists such as Gainsborough and Rembrant while the Chapel Gallery focuses on more contemporary international art from names such as David Hockney.
+Art: Liverpool is home to an impressive collection of art galleries, both modern and traditional, with the Walker Gallery being home to artwork from artists such as Gainsborough and Rembrant, while the Chapel Gallery focuses on more contemporary international art from names such as David Hockney.

-Maritime History: Liverpool is a maritime city, based on the banks of the River Mersey, so a visit to the Museum of Liverpool is a must if you want to find out the history of Liverpool port and the people who lived here.
+Maritime History: Liverpool is a maritime city based on the banks of the River Mersey, so a visit to the Museum of Liverpool is a must if you want to find out the history of Liverpool port and the people who lived here.

-Sports: Liverpool is home to not one but three football clubs - Liverpool, Everton and Tranmere Rovers.
-It is also home to the so-called “Golf Coast” featuring no less than three Royal Links courses.
+Sports: Liverpool is home to not one but three football clubs - Liverpool, Everton, and Tranmere Rovers.
+It is also home to the so-called “Golf Coast,” featuring no less than three Royal Links courses.